Zion Lodge No. 1 F&AM

-Zion Lodge No. 1 of Free and Accepted Masons (F. & A.M.), commonly known as Zion No. 1, is a Masonic lodge, or Blue Lodge, that confers the three degrees of Freemasonry, specifically: Entered Apprentice (EA), Fellowcraft (FC), and Master Mason (MM).
+Zion Lodge No. 1 of Free and Accepted Masons (F. & A.M.), commonly known as Zion No. 1, is a 501c10 Masonic lodge, or Blue Lodge, operating as a Fraternal Society, or Fraternal Beneficiary Societies and Voluntary Employees Associations (Y40), under the jurisdiction of the Grand Lodge of Free and Accepted Masons of the State of Michigan.
+As a Blue Lodge, or a Craft Lodge or Symbolic Lodge, Zion No. 1 confers the three degrees of Freemasonry, specifically: Entered Apprentice (EA), Fellowcraft (FC), and Master Mason (MM), and provides the necessary foundation and qualification for a Master Mason to join an appendant body (e.g. Scottish Rite, York Rite, Grotto, etc.).

 Freemasonry came to the Great Lakes region in the 1700s, with Zion Lodge No. 1 Free and Accepted Masons (F&AM) being the earliest documented Lodge west of the Allegheny Mountains.
-It began as Lodge No. 1 at Detroit, a Military Lodge attached to the British 60th Royal American Regiment of Foot in Detroit, and was warranted in Detroit on Friday April 27, 1764, by the Provincial Grand Lodge of New York.
+It began as Lodge No. 1 at Detroit, a Lodge attached to the British 60th Royal American Regiment of Foot in Detroit, and was warranted in Detroit on Friday April 27, 1764, by the Provincial Grand Lodge of New York.

 Over its history the lodge has met in many different locations, from a rustic fort blockhouse (1764), to the private residences of Worshipful Master James Donaldson (1794), Bro.
 James McDonnell (1802), or Bro.
 John Palmer (1807), and then to Detroit's first purpose built Masonic building (1896) located at First St. and Lafayette Blvd. in Detroit.
 Since 1926, the Regular Communication meetings are held on the 1st Wednesday Monthly at 7:00 PM (except when dark during July and August), in the Greek Ionic Lodge room, located on the 5th floor Center (5C) of the Ritual Tower in the Detroit Masonic Temple, the world's largest Masonic Temple, at 210 feet tall, 1,037 rooms, and 550,000 sq. feet.
 Zion Lodge No. 1 has called the Greek Ionic Lodge room, and the Detroit Masonic Temple, home since the temple first opened in 1926.
 Simply put, “Wednesday Night is Lodge Night,” a truism coined by W. Bro.
-Bert Brayman (1926-2011) as Wednesday is a night for meetings, perform rituals to confer degrees, or for fellowship at social events or light nights.
+Bert Brayman (1926-2011) as Wednesday is a night for meetings, perform rituals to confer degrees, or for fellowship at social events or for masonic education at light nights.

-Zion Lodge No. 1 as an organization is older than the United States of America (1776), State of Michigan (1837), or Grand Lodge of Michigan (1826) which it helped to form.
-As of 2024, Zion Lodge No. 1 founded in 1764 is the second oldest extant institution operating in the City of Detroit (with Detroit founded 24 Jul 1701), after Basilica of Sainte Anne de Détroit established on 26 Jul 1701, which itself is the second oldest continuously operating Roman Catholic parish in America.
+Zion Lodge No. 1 as an organization is older than the United States of America (1776), State of Michigan (1837), or Grand Lodge of Free and Accepted Masons of the State of Michigan (1826) that Zion helped to form.
+As of 2024, Zion Lodge No. 1 founded in 1764 is the second oldest extant institution operating in the City of Detroit (with Detroit founded July 24, 1701), after Basilica of Sainte Anne de Détroit established on July 26, 1701, which itself is the second oldest continuously operating Roman Catholic parish in America.